byterubpay/byterub-site/_posts/2017-03-12-overview-and-logs-for-the-dev-meeting-held-on-2017-03-12.md

 **\<binaryFate>** I and prolly many others have no grasp of the actual usage of epee in code base.
 What sort of workload are we talking about to replicate?
 **\<binaryFate>** ball park
 **\<moneromooo>** Shitloads :)
-**\<fluffypony>** 0MQ's kinda a bad example, moneromooo - tewinget has had stuff on his plate that has interrupted his ability to work on Monero
+**\<fluffypony>** 0MQ's kinda a bad example, moneromooo - tewinget has had stuff on his plate that has interrupted his ability to work on ByteRub
 **\<moneromooo>** Besides you have to have both work in the same binary if you want to fork from one to the other at some point.
 **\<fluffypony>** but in principle, yeah, this is a multi-year project
 **\<binaryFate>** ok...